-Doing business online with the Chinese may seem like a big chance.
-In most cases, online business is savvy, cost-effective, and easy: we save a lot of money, which would otherwise be spent on plane tickets, negotiations, or onsite checks, so, in case of ordering simple, mass-produced goods, why bother?
-Obviously, there are some risks, but some may say that if our potential partner has a status of a “golden supplier”, then what could possibly go wrong?
-Well, many things: sourcing from Chin is not as easy as buying a book on Amazon.
+Doing business with the Chinese online may seem like a good opportunity.
+In most cases, online business is savvy, cost-effective, and easy: you save a lot of money, which would otherwise be spent on plane tickets, negotiations, or onsite checks, so, in case of ordering simple, mass-produced goods, why bother?
+Obviously, there are some risks, but some may say that if our potential partner has the status of a “Gold Supplier”, then what could possibly go wrong?
+Well, many things: sourcing from China is not as easy as buying a book on Amazon.
+This is the guide on how to source from B2B platforms in China: answers to the most common questions.

 B2B platforms in China – FAQ